paulos-andrade/node-api-daip/README.md

 # node-api-daip
+Simple Node API Overview

-Simple node API, this will be used as the main backend application for the architetures we will be designing for the DAI "devops architetures implementation project".
+This API will serve as the main backend application for the architectures we will design for the DAI "DevOps Architectures Implementation Project."

-Current status :
+Current Status:

-- Initial scructure definied ( config,controllers,models,scripts,tests,middlewares)
-- sequelize for create initial database
-- Docker compose for postgree database
+Initial structure defined (config, controllers, models, scripts, tests, middlewares) Sequelize implemented to create the initial database Docker Compose set up for PostgreSQL database
-- Post method
+POST method implemented
-- Get method "hard coded" (must improve)

-Needing tests.
+GET method is currently "hard-coded" (needs improvement) Next Steps:

+Implement tests